• About

 IMF Recommends Against Cryptocurrency as Legal Tender, Lays Out Action Plan

-Many coins of various cryptocurrencies
+Many coins of various digital assets

 Dr Ernest Addison, the Governor of Bank of Ghana (BoG), has disclosed that the central bank will develop a comprehensive framework to regulate the digital asset industry and crypto currencies in the country.